GuyEldad/LinuxPersist/README.md

 ### Offline Triage

-> **Note:** For best results, use with a **UAC** triage collection.
+> For best results, use with a [UAC](https://github.com/tclahr/uac) triage collection.
 UAC preserves the full Linux filesystem structure and provides the most complete artifact coverage.

 Scan any Linux triage folder: